Who have been Scotland's first ministers?

 When Mr McLeish quit in 2001, Lord Wallace found himself, albeit briefly, back in the hot seat, and his efforts saw him named Scottish Politician of the Year.

-After his move to the Lords and a bit of a back seat, Lord Wallace again found himself in government when he put his political and legal skills to use as Advocate General for Scotland in the UK coalition.
+After his move to the Lords and a bit of a back seat, Lord Wallace again found himself in government, putting his political and legal skills to use as Advocate General for Scotland in the UK coalition.